VenkatKS/N108/README.md

 This operating system is designed for variations of the ARM TM4C123 chip.
 However, most of the hardware abstraction layer is stored under OS_Critical/HardwareManager.
 This module can be very easily swapped for drivers that are supported on other devices.
 The operating system uses the following hardware tools for its core operation:

 1. UART:

-  * UART0 is used to interface with an external computer.
+   UART0 is used to interface with an external computer.
 The operating system features a Unix-like shell that accepts certain commands from the external computer through this port.
 Runs UART0 w/ interrupt-based data acquisition, and 115200 bps baud.

 2. PLL:

-  * Internal oscillator.
+   Internal oscillator.
 Sets for 80 MHz clock.

 3. GPIO:
+   Ports A, F, D are used for various purposes.
  * Port A: PA4, PA2, PA5, PA3, PA7 used for LCD.
  * Port F: Entire usable port used for heartbeat purposes.
  * Port D: PD7 used for LCD.

 4. SSI:
   * SSI0: Used to interface with the LCD.
 (See OS_Critical/HardwareManager/LCDDriver/)